Lyonesse Trilogy: Madouc

-On an unauthorized outing into the forest, Princess Madouc is separated from her bodyguard and discovers her mother, the fairy Twisk, and learns the truth.
+During an unauthorized outing into a forest, Princess Madouc is separated from her bodyguard and discovers her mother, the fairy Twisk, and learns the truth.
 She meets Prince Dhrun at a reception and shares her knowledge with him.

 King Casmir continues to plot against Aillas by funding the exploits of the Ska renegade Torqual, which however have little effect against Aillas's precautions.

 Shimrod the wizard, at Murgen's request, investigates mysterious demonic apparitions in Ys, which appear to involve Melancthe.
 Shimrod disguises himself as a Scythian bravo to infiltrate Torqual's band.
 While there, he disrupts a plot to assassinate King Aillas and kidnap Dhrun.

-Madouc's adopted father, King Casmir, attempts to arrange a marriage for her.
+Madouc's guardian, King Casmir, attempts to arrange a marriage for her.
 When she refuses, the king punishes her by making Madouc the prize in a quest for the Holy Grail.
 Madouc's response is to seek the Grail herself.
-She and Pimfet travel to the castle where the Grail is, kills the Ogre Throop, and retrieves the Grail.
-It does not improve her relationship with her parents.
+She and Pimfydd ("Sir Pom Pom") travel to the castle where the Grail is, kill the Ogre Throop, and retrieve the Grail.
+The Grail itself is an anticlimax which does nothing to improve her relationship with her parents.

 Torqual and Melancthe arrive at Murgen's home.
 Desmei orders Torqual to free the Green Pearl so she can be whole, but the Ska instead release Tamurello.
 Desmei's physical form is destroyed, and Tamurello tries to free Joald with the help of Torqual simply to spite Murgen.
-Joald manages to partially wrench free, and his presence in the Atlantic causes a massive tsunami that wipes out Ys instantly and the majority of Vale Evander shortly after.
+Joald manages to partially wrench free, and his presence in the Atlantic causes a massive tsunami that wipes out Ys instantly and the majority of Vale Evander soon thereafter.
 Before they can cause the downfall of the entire island however, Tamurello is defeated and Torqual is beheaded.
 Desmei and Tamurello are sent to an alternate dimension where one of Murgen's associates annihilates them utterly in supernatural fire.
-The Green Pearl is revealed to be a corrupting magical force and an element of a much larger inter dimensional war, which Murgen has been trying to keep from reaching Earth.
+The Green Pearl is revealed to be a corrupting magical force and an element of a much larger inter-dimensional war, which Murgen has been trying to keep from reaching Earth.

-Casmir, emboldened by the news of the destruction of Vale Evander, goes to war against Dahaut.
-Dahaut is conquered, but this triggers an attack on Casmir by Aillas.
-Cassander is killed during a retreat.
-The Troice army routs Casmir's army, and Casmir enters the battle only to shortly after flee back towards Lyonesse Town.
+Casmir, emboldened by the news of the destruction of Vale Evander, wars against Dahaut.
+Dahaut is conquered, but this causes an attack on Casmir by Aillas.
+The Troice army routs Casmir's army, and Casmir enters the battle but soon flees back towards Lyonesse Town.
 Casmir discovers to his dismay that Lyonesse Town has been captured in his absence.
-Queen Solace was exiled to Europe after the castle fell and the Grail is lost again, to be searched for later by King Arthur.
+Queen Sollace was exiled to Europe after the castle is captured and the Grail is lost again, to be sought later by King Arthur.

-Casmir is arrested and spends the rest of his days in a cell ruminating over his defeat.
-Aillas declares himself king of the Elder Isles with Dhrun as his heir.
+Casmir is taken prisoner and spends the rest of his life in a cell ruminating over his defeat.
+Aillas declares himself king of the Elder Isles, and Dhrun his heir.
 He brings peace to the realm.
-Glyneth, now Queen, gives birth to her and Aillas' daughter, Princess Serle.
+Glyneth, now his queen, gives birth to her and Aillas' daughter, Serle.
 Madouc and Dhrun are in love, and when Twisk is summoned to partake in the celebrations she recognizes Shimrod as Madouc's father.